Aleksandr Poteyev: Russian reaction

 In November 2010, Russian news agency Kommersant reported that the defector who betrayed the Russian spies was Colonel Shcherbakov of the SVR.
 Days later, a rival news agency, RIA Novosti, reported that the actual defector was Poteyev.
 In 2011, he was found guilty of desertion and high treason in absentia, and was sentenceed to 25 years in prison.
 In 2016, Russian news agency Interfax falsely reported that Poteyev had died in the United States.
 He is on Russia's international wanted list.

 Residence at Trump Tower

 Since his defection, Poteyev has received a number of unsolicited visitors at his condominium at Trump Towers in Sunny Isles Beach, Florida.
 In 2014, he was approached by a suspected Russian hit man on a valid U.S. visa.
+In 2016, Poteyev got a recreational fishing license at a Walmart in Florida, disclosing his real name and date of birth, phone number, email, and mailing address.
 In 2017, journalists for BuzzFeed News knocked on his door, but were turned away.
-In 2020, Hector Alejandro Cabrera Fuentes, a Mexican-Singaporean microbiologist, was arrested by the FBI after he was caught performing reconnaissance at the Trump Tower complex as part of a Russian assassination plot.
+In 2020, forced to participate by exploiting his double life, Hector Alejandro Cabrera Fuentes, a Mexican-Singaporean microbiologist, was arrested by the FBI after he was caught performing reconnaissance at the Trump Tower complex as part of a Russian assassination plot.